antonsteenvoorden/evoluties/readme.md

 ## Research Question
 - Multi-parent crossover
 - Alternative representation of genotype
+- What if we let the variation happen because of mutation instead of initialization.
+  - Large mutation size at first with high mutation probability -> decrease mutation size

 ## Implementation ideas
 - Incest sowieso verbieden, verbetert algoritme volgens slides